null

 Liberty nickels were popular from the time they were first issued and remained in circulation through the 1940s.
 They struck almost entirely at the Philadelphia Mint except for the final year, 1912, when the first nickels were struck at the Denver and San Francisco Mints.

-1913 nickel
+1913 Nickel

 In 1909 the Mint began exploring a replacement for the Liberty nickel, and a design with President George Washington was prepared by Charles barber at the request of Mint director Frank Leach.
 But after Leach resigned, the Treasury announced the Mint would be soliciting new designs, and sculptor James Earle Fraser was approached, which eventually led to the Indian Head or Buffalo nickel design that had to be modified to make sure vending machines would accommodate the new coins.